AlaaAbusafia/HTML-Sass-SinglePage/README.md

     └── layout
         ├── header            // styles for the header section ├── navbar            // Adding special effect style for the navbar when it respond to mobile
-        ├── categories       // styles the categories section with colored blocks and hover effect ├── gallery          // styles for the gallery sections that shows some photoes
+        ├── services          // styles the services section with colored blocks and hover effect ├── gallery          // styles for the gallery sections that shows some photoes
                             //  and when hover some description appear ├── cards            // styles for cards section that shows the team member